 After taking a look at the different types of modelling for teens, you can decide which niche you wish to go for with the help and support of your parents.
 Being aged under 18 requires you legally to have your parent or guardian’s approval.
 It’s therefore important that aspiring teen models make sure they discuss their options with them.

 Find Agencies Within Your Niche

-Reputable agencies can help you find work suitable to your height and age.
-They can help answer questions that you have about the industry and reassure any concerns.
+Reputable agencies can help you find work suitable for your height and age.
+They can help answer questions that you have about the industry and reassure any concerns you may have.

 The Application Form

 Make sure that you enter all your details correctly including your name, contact details and statistics.
 You will also be asked to add photographs.
 These are vitally important as your selection will be based heavily on how well you photograph.

 Submitted images must meet the standards that they stipulate on their website.
 Read over a few times to avoid making any mistakes.

 The best photos are high-quality images with you as the centre focus.
 It’s a good idea to think about hiring a professional photographer so you can get the best images possible.
 Take headshots as well as full-body images.

 The date and times of an open call will be stated on an agency’s website.
 An open call is essentially an open interview; they will provide a time, date and location, and aspiring models can turn up in the hopes they will be signed.

 Make sure you are prompt to avoid disappointment.
 Agents are extremely busy and will not have time to see you if you’re late.
 The appointment will not last very long and you will have an answer straight away.